-ge-cap companies should have a separate appointments committee and a arate remuneration committee.
-Compliant □ Explain ⊠ Not applicable □ e two recommended committees are integrated into a single Appointments and Remuneration mmittee when considering the Board of Directors: - th at the union of the two facilitates the fulfilment of the attributed functions. jus attr wo separate Committees would not have sufficient matters to deal with during the year to tify the separation, considering that a single Committee can fully comply with all the functions ibuted to each Committee by law and the Recommendations of the Code of Good Governance isted companies.
-Dir e Appointments Committee should consult with the Chairman of the Board of ectors and the CEO of the Company, especially on matters relating to executive ectors. vaca any director may request the consideration of potential candidates to fill ancies of Director from the Appointments Committee, if it finds them suitable in pinion.
-Compliant ■ Partially compliant ■ Explain ■ e Remuneration Committee should carry out its duties independently and, in lition to the duties assigned by law, should have the following responsibilities: a) Propose to the Board of Directors the basic conditions of senior management contracts. b ) Verify compliance with the remuneration policy established by the company. c) Regularly review the remuneration policy applied to directors and senior executives, including the share based remuneration systems and their application, and ensure that their individual remuneration is in line with that paid to the other directors and senior executives at the Company. d) Ensure that any conflicts of interest do not undermine the independence of the external advice provided to the committee. e) Verify the information on directors' and senior executives' remuneration contained in the various corporate documents, including the annual directors remuneration report.
-Compliant ☐ Partially compliant ☐ Explain ☐ e remuneration committee should consult with the company's chairman and O, especially on matters relating to executive directors and senior executives.
-Compliant ⊠ Partially compliant □ Explain □
+Explain Not applicable X

+49. The Appointments Committee should consult with the Chairman of the Board of Directors and the CEO of the Company, especially on matters relating to executive directors.

+And any director may request the consideration of potential candidates to fill vacancies of Director from the Appointments Committee, if it finds them suitable in its opinion.

+- 50. The Remuneration Committee should carry out its duties independently and, in addition to the duties assigned by law, should have the following responsibilities: - a) Propose to the Board of Directors the basic conditions of senior management contracts. - b) Verify compliance with the remuneration policy established by the company. - c) Regularly review the remuneration policy applied to directors and senior executives, including the share based remuneration systems and their application, and ensure that their individual remuneration is in line with that paid to the other directors and senior executives at the Company. - d) Ensure that any conflicts of interest do not undermine the independence of the external advice provided to the committee. - e) Verify the information on directors' and senior executives' remuneration contained in the various corporate documents, including the annual directors remuneration report.

+51. The remuneration committee should consult with the company's chairman and CEO, especially on matters relating to executive directors and senior executives.

-- 52. The rules governing the composition and operation of the supervision and control committees should be set out in the regulations of the Board of Directors and be consistent with those applicable to the legally obligatory committees in accordance with the above recommendations, including: - a) They should be composed exclusively of non-executive directors, with a majority of independent directors. - b) Their chairmen should be independent directors. - c) The Board of Directors should appoint the members of these committees, bearing in mind the knowledge, skills and experience of the directors and the duties of each committee, and should discuss their proposals and reports; and to report, at the first plenary session of the Board of Directors after its meetings, on its activity and should be accountable for the work carried out. - d) The committees may seek external advice, when they consider it necessary for the carrying out of their duties. - e) Minutes should be taken of their meetings and made available to all directors.
+- 52. The rules governing the composition and operation of the supervision and control committees should be set out in the regulations of the Board of Directors and be consistent with those applicable to the legally obligatory committees in accordance with the above recommendations, including: - a) They should be composed exclusively of non-executive directors, with a majority of independent directors. - b) Their chairmen should be independent directors. - c) The Board of Directors should appoint the members of these committees, bearing in mind the knowledge, skills and experience of the directors and the duties of each committee, and should discuss their proposals and reports; and to report, at the first plenary session of the Board of Directors after its meetings, on its activity and should be accountable for the work carried out.

+- d) The committees may seek external advice, when they consider it necessary for the carrying out of their duties. - e) Minutes should be taken of their meetings and made available to all directors.